alper/alpernl/content/posts/icts-for-europe/index.md

 **Update:** Today's hearings went a lot better and it looks like she will get the post for Euro Commissioner for the Digital Agenda:
 **Update:** And now it is almost a done deal according to [this post on NOS.nl](http://nos.nl/artikel/130607-benoeming-kroes-zo-goed-als-rond.html) where they also mention that her advanced age may not make her the most suitable candidate for an internet portfolio.

+[^1]: Which I of course did not get around to reading yet.